january1073/yaml_with_python/README.md

 # yaml_with_python
-Extracting YAML documents with Python.
+Extract YAML documents with Python.

+Required library:
+* YAML

-Required libraries:
+Required module:
+* sys

+Note: anchors.py needs an argument to run, "office1" or "office2", e.g., `python3 anchors.py office1`.

-Practice projects as part of the IBM course “Python for Data Science, AI, & Development”.
+Practice projects as part of the <packt> course “YAML Fundamentals for DevOps, Cloud and IaC Engineers”.